-Passion of the people – 1.6.9
+Passion of the People – 1.6.9

 The most important component for the experience of star tourism and stargazing is finding a site where people can see clearly the enchanting beauty of the dark sky.
 Nowadays, it can be observed that it is quite difficult to find such places, because of light pollution.
 Luckily, there are organizations whose main focus is the protection and the promotion of stargazing places around the world.